 The county, home to Vancouver and other major Portland suburbs, has among the lowest immunization rate for kindergarteners in Washington.
 In 2017, The Columbian newspaper reported that 22 percent of kindergarten students had not completed their required immunizations when they started school that year.

-We're not just going to rag on Clark County, though — because while that's where more than 20 measles cases have broken out this month, it's not the only place in the region where a sizable minority of young children are not being vaccinated.
+We're not just going to criticize Clark County, though — because while that's where more than 20 measles cases have broken out this month, it's not the only place in the region where a sizable minority of young children are not being vaccinated.

-Pamplin Media Group reported last year that in Oregon, the statewide rate for non-medical exemptions to mandatory kindergarten vaccinations reached a new high in the 2017-18 school year.
+Pamplin Media Group reported last year that in Oregon, the statewide rate for non-medical exemptions to mandatory kindergarten vaccinations reached a new high in the 2017-2018 school year.
 Oregon Public Broadcasting, Pamplin Media Group's news partner, listed Oregon as having the highest vaccine exemption rate in the United States.
-And the News-Times and Hillsboro Tribune's own reporting on publicly available vaccination data found that Swallowtail School and Farm, with campuses in Hillsboro and Cornelius, had the highest percentage of students in our area who were not immunized, at more than 20 percent.
+And the News-Times and Hillsboro Tribune's own reporting on publicly available vaccination data found that Swallowtail School and Farm, with campuses in Hillsboro and Cornelius, had the highest percentage of students who were not immunized at more than 20 percent.

 There is no debate within the scientific community.
 There is a consensus of medical professionals that vaccines work, and that vaccines are safe.
 All vaccines that are administered to patients go through rigorous quality testing to prove that they are both effective and have no serious side effects.

 Measles is a preventable childhood disease.
 The U.S. Centers for Disease Control states that two doses of the MMR vaccine provides a 97 percent immunity rate.
 The vaccine also protects against mumps and rubella.
 A more recently developed version, the MMRV vaccine, adds chickenpox to that list.
 And thanks to herd immunity, if a large majority of the population is immunized, it becomes nearly impossible for diseases like these to spread.